THE JEWISH HERITAGE COLLECTION

 From the Mirlyn search page (http://mirlyn.lib.umich.edu/) choose "Advanced" search, then "Special Collections" as a location and "Jewish Heritage Collection" as a collection to generate a full list.

-The books in the collection tell about Jewish life, and also demonstrate it because they can be used as ritual objects and teaching devices.
-One of the strengths of the collection is its number of Haggadahs in it, which currently stands at over 260.
+One of the strengths of the collection is its number of Haggadot, which currently stands at nearly 300 printed between 1712 and 2013.
 These illustrated manuals for celebrating the Passover Seder serve as a distinct reflection of the eras and cultures for which they were created.

 At the heart of the Harris Collection lies artwork that will support both the serious study of Jewish artists and of how Jewish life has been portrayed in images from the fifteenth to the twentieth centuries.
 It encompasses work by fine artists alongside magazine caricatures and political cartoons.
 They are as disparate as eighteenth century engravings and museum posters from the 1990s, representing artists who are might be fine European silversmiths or Ethiopian refugees in Israel.
-COMING SOON: a full list of the artwork is being constructed.
+A full database of photographs and full descriptions of the artwork is planned for the future.

 PRINTED PAPER EPHEMERA

-About 275 objects are in the Jewish Heritage Collection, including ritual items (menorahs, besamim, groggers, cloths to cover Challah and Matzoh), children's toys, household items, and historical objects.
-A full description is coming soon.
+Nearly 500 objects are in the Jewish Heritage Collection, including ritual items (menorahs, besamim, groggers, cloths to cover Challah and Matzoh), children's toys, household items, and historical objects.
+A database of photographs with full descriptions will be available soon.